mauer/xmidictrl/docs/README.md

-# MIDI Controller plugin for X-Plane
+# MIDI Controller plugin for X-Plane 11.50+

-XMidiCtrl is a plugin for X-Plane 11 and allows you to connect MIDI devices to commands and datarefs without the need of additional software.
+XMidiCtrl is a plugin for X-Plane 11 and allows the connection of MIDI devices to commands and datarefs without the need of additional software.

 The following devices are officially supported:

 * Behringer X Touch Mini

+The following devices are known to work:

+* Behringer BCR2000
+* Loupedeck Live

-Other midi devices should work, as long as they send MIDI Control Change (CC) messages.
+Most MIDI controllers should work, as long as they can send and receive standard MIDI messages.

 ## Supported Operating Systems

-This version supports Microsoft Windows, Linux and macOS.
+This version supports Microsoft Windows 10/11, Ubuntu Linux 20.04 and macOS 10.15+.

 ## Logging

 XMidiCtrl does not log directly in the **Log.txt** of X-Plane.
-Instead, it's using an own log file called **XMidiCtrl_log.txt**.
-It's located in your X-Plane base folder.
+Instead, it's using its own logfile called **XMidiCtrl_log.txt**.
+The logfile gets written into the X-Plane base folder.

 ## Templates